 As an umbrella journal, Frontiers in Big Data can significantly increase the visibility and readership base of articles and authors.
 Research Topics / Article Collections can be cross-featured in other relevant sections and even journals, increasing readership and interdisciplinarity for both individual articles and the topic as a whole.

-Big Data and AI in High Energy Physics welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Community Case Study, Conceptual Analysis, Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Big Data and AI in High Energy Physics welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Community Case Study, Conceptual Analysis, Core Concept, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Big Data and AI in High Energy Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.